 Ceramic braces are the ideal alternative to metal braces in terms of aesthetics.
 But are they the best option from a medical standpoint as well?
 Do they work as well as metal braces?
 In this article, we will provide you with the most important information about ceramic braces, so that you can decide if they are a good option for you.
 Read on to see a brief comparison between ceramic and metal braces, pros and cons, as well as the price range for these devices in the US.
 Find out what are clear ceramic braces, if they take longer to wear, and whether they stain or not.

 What Are Ceramic Braces?

-Just like metal braces, ceramic braces are orthodontic devices that are used to align and straighten teeth.
+Just like metal braces, braces made of ceramic are orthodontic devices that are used to align and straighten teeth.
 They have the same structure as metallic braces.
 The main difference is that the wires they include simulate tooth color.
-The brackets, which are the most noticeable parts of the braces, can be tooth-colored or even clear.
+The brackets, which are the most noticeable parts of the braces, can be tooth-colored, or even clear.
 They employ the same system and orthodontic principles as metallic braces, but they are less noticeable.

 Ceramic Braces vs Metal Braces